Givemeboga/Fortify/README.md

 npm run dev
 ```

+---

-### Contributing
+## Contributing

+Contributions are welcome!
+Here's how to get started:

-- Fork the repository
+1. Fork the repository
-- Create a branch: `git checkout -b feature/your-feature`
+2. Create a branch: `git checkout -b feature/your-feature`
-- Commit your changes: `git commit -m "Add your feature"`
+3. Commit your changes: `git commit -m "Add your feature"`
-- Push to your branch: `git push origin feature/your-feature`
+4. Push to your branch: `git push origin feature/your-feature`
-- Open a pull request
+5. Open a pull request

+Please make sure your code is clean and tested before submitting.

+---

+## License

+This project is open-source.
+See [LICENSE](LICENSE) for details.